 - It’s ok to have limits on what kind of support you provide and for how long.

-SANE has developed a tool for family and friends of people who have suicidal thoughts or who have attempted suicide.
-You are not alone provides helpful information on supporting a loved one, yourself and understanding the services that support a person who has attempted suicide.
+You are not alone.
+SANE has developed a tool for family and friends of people who have suicidal thoughts or have attempted suicide.
+Developed in partnership with friends and family who have been there too.